EXPLAINER: The Texas abortion law’s swift impact, and future

 Abortion providers in Texas have experience when it comes to abruptly ramping up operations again.
 In the early stages of the COVID-19 pandemic last year, abortions in Texas were all but banned for weeks under orders by Republican Gov. Greg Abbott that postponed surgeries “not immediately medically necessary.”

-But providers are already reporting staffing issues and worry some clinics will permanently shutter the longer SB8 is in effect.
+But providers were reporting staffing issues and worried some clinics would permanently shutter.
 A decade ago, Texas had more than 40 abortion clinics, but more than half of them closed for good during a protracted legal battle over a 2013 law that was ultimately overturned by the Supreme Court.

 WHAT HAPPENS NEXT?